tidyverse/tidyverse.org/content/blog/orbital-0-4-0/index.md

 </div>

-Having set up a data base we could have used [`orbital_sql()`](https://orbital.tidymodels.org/reference/orbital_sql.html) to show what the SQL query would have looked like.
-For quick testing, the output isn't immediately ready to be pasted over in its own file due to the `<SQL>` fragments around in the output.
+Having set up a database we could have used [`orbital_sql()`](https://orbital.tidymodels.org/reference/orbital_sql.html) to show what the SQL query would have looked like.
+For quick testing, the output isn't immediately ready to be pasted into its own file due to the `<SQL>` fragments within the output.

 The `show_query()` method has been implemented to see exactly what the generated SQL looks like.